 Learn to Renew Objectivity

-These situations require the ability to prioritize and to know what to say no to in order to remain sustainable.
+Prioritize.
+Hard.
+Know what to say no to.
 Distilling clarity is a skill and maintaining that skill is key.
 Ensure you’ve got basic life maintenance down (e.g. sleeping and eating properly).
 Then find something that helps you renew objectivity on a regular basis.

 Renewing objectivity is all about creating enough mental space to be objective again.
 It’s best to find multiple activities that work on different cadences.
 For me, exercise is my micro renewal activity, and vacation is my macro renewal activity.

-A micro renewal activity should be an easy weekly hour or short daily practice of complete mental or physical focus that dictates letting go.
+A micro renewal activity should be 1) something you can do a few times a week and 2) an activity of complete mental or physical focus that dictates letting go.
 If you’ve got a meditation practice, great.
-For the rest of us that find meditation absolutely maddening, anything from extreme sports or metabolic workouts to painting or ceramics can work.
+For the rest of us that find meditation absolutely maddening, anything from metabolic workouts to ceramics can work.
 Just find that easy thing you can commit to which demands full focus, literally leaving no space for the mind to wander.

 What’s key of a macro renewal activity is something which removes you completely from regular input and provides far more space and time for reflection.
-For me, that is international travel.
-For you, it may be taking a break with family, backpacking, a surfing trip, baking school, or something entirely different.
-Recognize that different things work for different people.
+For me, what works is travel — the excitement of exploring an unknown place for several days at a time requires that I separate fully from the daily grind and remember why I do what I do.
+Different things work for different people.
 Whatever you do, the goal is to separate well enough to bring back enough objectivity that you can 1) crisply recognize what’s actually important and 2) extrapolate higher-order solutions to address root cause instead of symptoms.